-Even if the stars in ‘Scorpio’ are connected with lines it is still hard to see the scorpion.
+Even if we connect the stars in ‘Scorpio’ with lines it is still hard to see the scorpion.
 But this sign goes back as far as we know in human history.

-Here is the zodiac in the Dendera Temple of Egypt, more than 2000 years old.
-The image of the scorpion in this zodiac is circled in red.
+Here is the zodiac in the Dendera Temple of Egypt, more than 2000 years old, with the image of the scorpion in this zodiac circled in red.

 The National Geographic poster of the zodiac shows Scorpio as seen in the Southern Hemisphere.
-Even though the stars forming Scorpio are purposely connected with lines it is still hard to ‘see’ a scorpion in this star constellation.
+Even though National Geographic connected stars forming Scorpio with lines it is still hard to ‘see’ a scorpion in this star constellation.

 As with the other constellations, the Scorpio constellation of a scorpion ready to strike was not created from the stars themselves.
 Rather, the idea of the striking scorpion came first.
-This idea was then overlaid in early astrology onto the stars as a recurring sign.
+The first astrologers then overlaid this idea onto the stars to be a recurring sign.
 The ancients could point out Scorpio to their children and tell them the story associated with it.